The FWC Unit at GFA was established in 2018. GFA is currently implementing the following Framework Contracts.

 - Target Groups and Project-Affected People assessment (ATG-PAP)

-Pre-feasibility study is the first step of the project cycle, where the future project/ program strategy is turned into concepts.
-It is a complex comprehensive analysis of information from multiple sources: political, economic, social, technological and legal.
-It is based on guidelines/reporting requirements laid out by KfW directives and formulated in specific tools/instruments templates, which are used as standard model for the Pre-feasibility studies, that include country situational analysis, stakeholder mapping, risk analysis etc.
+The pre-feasibility study is the first step of the project cycle, where the future project or program strategy is translated into concepts.
+It is a complex, comprehensive analysis of information from multiple sources: political, economic, social, technological, and legal.
+It is based on guidelines and reporting requirements laid out by KfW directives, and set out in specific tools and instruments templates.
+These templates are used as a standard model for the pre-feasibility studies, that include a situational analysis of the country, stakeholder mapping, risk analysis, etc.

-In order to achieve sustainable goals, the ESDD analysis needs to be closely connected with the Pre-feasibility study.
-This analysis is based on standard tools/instruments and requires a high level of communication and exchange of information with the PEA, stakeholders, beneficiaries, community representatives etc. It is fundamentally the identification of synergies with other modules and assessments as the ATG-PAP and PCA, enabling the identification of a comprehensive analysis of all foreseeable environmental, social, health and safety aspects of the proposed projects.
+To achieve sustainable goals, the ESDD analysis must be closely linked to the pre-feasibility study.
+This analysis is based on standard tools and instruments and requires a high level of communication and information sharing with the PEA, stakeholders, beneficiaries, community representatives, etc. Essentially, the aim is to identify synergies with other modules and assessments, such as the ATG-PAP and PCA, enabling a comprehensive analysis of all foreseeable environmental, social, health, and safety aspects of the proposed projects.

-The PEA assumes an important role in managing all aspects of the project/program.
-Therefore, this module intends to analyze its capacities and support needs, reviewing its legal and institutional framework as well as it capacity and ability to implement the project/program.
+The PEA assumes a vital role in managing all aspects of the project or program.
+Therefore, this module will analyze the PEA’s capacities and support needs, review its legal and institutional framework, and its capacity and ability to implement the project or program.
 The analysis will also outline the capacity development needs of the institution.
 This analysis is built upon a standard template for data and information collection.

 4. Peace and Conflict Assessment (PCA)

-The Peace and Conflict Assessment ensures that the future projects/programs are designed and implemented considering underlying conflict factors and follow the “do-not-harm” principle.
-It is a systematic research focusing on a specific region or thematic sector and it is closely linked to the Analysis of Target Group and Project Affected people (ATG-PAP).
-The assessment analyses the conflict drivers, their impact on the achievement of the project/program goals and establishes itself as a monitoring tool for prompt alignment with the project/program’s logic.
+The Peace and Conflict Assessment ensures that future projects and programs are designed and implemented with due consideration of underlying conflict factors, and follow the “do-not-harm” principle.
+It is systematic research, focusing on a specific region or theme, and it is closely linked to the Analysis of Target Group and Project Affected people (ATG-PAP).
+The assessment analyses the conflict drivers and their impact on the achievement of the project or program goals, and serves as a monitoring tool for prompt alignment with the project or program’s logic.